Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 every single fragment received from the gateway (because the window size is 1).
-Following the reception of a FCN=0 fragment (fragment that is not the last fragment of the packet or ACK-request), the device MUST always transmit the corresponding ACK fragment even if that fragment has already been received.
+Following the reception of a FCN=0 fragment (fragment that is not the last fragment of the packet or ACK-request), the device MUST always transmit the corresponding SCHC ACK fragment even if that fragment has already been received.
 The ACK bitmap is 1 bit long and is always 1.
 If the gateway receives this ACK, it proceeds to send the next window fragment If the retransmission timer elapses and the gateway has not received the ACK of the current window it retransmits the last fragment.
 The gateway tries retransmitting up to MAX_ACK_REQUESTS times before aborting.

-Following the reception of a FCN=1 fragment (the last fragment of a datagram) and if the MIC is correct, the device shall transmit the ACK with the “MIC is correct” indicator bit set.
+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram) and if the MIC is correct, the device shall transmit the ACK with the “MIC is correct” indicator bit set.
 If the gateway receives this ACK, the current fragmentation session has succeeded and its context can be cleared.

-If the retransmission timer elapses and the gateway has not received the all-1 ACK it retransmits the last fragment with the payload (not an ACK-request without payload).
+If the retransmission timer elapses and the gateway has not received the All-1 ACK it retransmits the last fragment with the payload (not an ACK-request without payload).
 The gateway tries retransmitting up to MAX_ACK_REQUESTS times before aborting.

-The device SHALL keep the all-1 ACK message in memory until it receives a downlink from the gateway different from the last (FCN=1) fragment indicating that the gateway has received the ACK message.
-Following the reception of a FCN=1 fragment (the last fragment of a datagram) and if the MIC is NOT correct, the device shall transmit a receiver-ABORT fragment.
+The device SHALL keep the All-1 ACK message in memory until it receives a downlink from the gateway different from the last (FCN>0 and different DTag) fragment indicatingthat the gateway has received the ACK message.

+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received aand if the MIC is NOT correct, the device shall transmit a receiver-ABORT fragment.
 The retransmission timer is used by the gateway (the sender), the optimal value is very much application specific but here are some recommended default values.
 For classB devices, this timer trigger is a function of the periodicity of the classB ping